strategineer/personal-website/content/blog/2024-10-03/index.md

 PS: These few chapters with Sir Ravd of Redhall can be construed as a sort of veiled promise between Wolfe and the reader, telling the reader that Able is going to become like Sir Ravd or at least try to.
 The novel is called the Knight after all.

 Able learns a lot from Sir Ravd over just a few days of being travelling with him.
-Throughout the rest of the text, we'll some explicit evidence, and some less so, of Able's integration of Sir Ravd's teachings into his life and everything he does moving on.
+Throughout the rest of the text, we'll read some explicit evidence, and some less so, of Able's integration of Sir Ravd's teachings into his life and everything he does moving forward from there.

+# Able of the High Heart echoing Sir Ravd throughout the Knight

+Let's go over some examples of how Sir Ravd's teachings echo in Able of the High Heart's behavior and thoughts throughout the rest of the Knight.

+... [examples here]

+# Able of the High Heart - The Hero We Love

+Now, it should be clear that Able's brief encounter with Sir Ravd impacted Able's worldview, his behavior, his perception and understanding of the hierarchichal world around him and the quests he sets for himself throughout the Knight.

+This is interesting for a few reasons:
+- sir ravd's encounter is not initially framed as being as important as it really is, it's only through reading the rest of the text that eventually you come to the realization that Able is emulating Sir Ravd in every way.
+- Because of Sir Ravd just being some guy, really, and Able's very brief and skewed encounter with him this leads Able to becoming a single-minded (maybe even simple-minded) caricature of a hero, of a main character, of a knight who wants to be "good" but he's missing the forest for the trees
+- it makes for funnys conflicts and shit, clashes with main character energy

 The thing we need to keep in mind about Sir Ravd of Redhall is that he dies soon after Able of the High Heart meets him.
-And thus, we're left to wonder whether the teachings of Sir Ravd, like not measuring the strength of enemy forces before engaging them in combat, might have led him to an early grave.
+Leaving the reader to wonder whether the teachings of Sir Ravd, like not measuring the strength of enemy forces before engaging them in combat, might have led Sir Ravd to an early grave and might do the same for Able of the High Heart.

 Thus, his being Able of the High Heart's role model of knighthood might not be such a good thing for Able.
-And, that makes him interesting.
+And, that's part of what makes him interesting.

-Sir Ravd's poor teachings and Able's main character energy come into conflict time and time again, and generate the tension and excitement found in the book.
+Sir Ravd's questionable teachings about knighthood, honor and the patriarchy come into conflict with Able's main character energy (and plot armor) time and time again, and generate a lot of the tension, the humor and the excitement in the Wizard Knight.

+...

+# Conclusion

+# misc

 - determined